-Barassie Primary plays an active role in the community and has forged links with various local organisations such as Kilmarnock Barassie Gold Club, The Micah Project, Troon Lifeboats, Community police, Ayrshire Branch Scottish Country Dancing Association, Marr Rugby and Troon Library.
-Our Active Schools Coordinator facilitates many after school and lunchtime clubs as well as enhancing sport and active learning in school.
+Barassie Primary plays an active role in the community and has forged links with various local organisations such as Kilmarnock Barassie Gold Club, The Micah Project, Troon Lifeboats, Community Police, Ayrshire Branch Scottish Country Dancing Association, Marr Rugby, Westbank Care Home and Troon Library.
+Our Active Schools Coordinator and school staff facilitate many after school and lunchtime clubs as well as enhancing sport and active learning in school.